Girard-Perregaux

 Girard-Perregaux SA ([ʒiʁaʁ pɛʁəɡo]) is a luxury Swiss watch manufacture with its origins dating back to 1791.
-In 2022, the management of Girard-Perregaux completed a management buyout from the French luxury group Kering.
+In 2022, then-owner French luxury group Kering sold its stake in Sowind Group SA, the parent company of Girard-Perregaux, via management buyout.

 Headquartered in La Chaux-de-Fonds, Switzerland, the company opened the Girard-Perregaux Museum near its headquarters in Villa Marguerite in 1999.
 It is best known for the historic Tourbillon with three gold bridges, which was awarded a gold medal at the 1889 International Exposition in Paris soon after the launch of the watch.
-Other notable models from the company include the collection 1966, Vintage 1945, and models such as Tri-Axial Tourbillon and Laureato, an icon inspired from the 70s.
+Other notable models from the company include the collection 1966, Vintage 1945, and models such as Tri-Axial Tourbillon and Laureato, an icon inspired from the 1970s.

 History

 Early history

 In 1791, watchmaker and goldsmith Jean-François Bautte signed his first watches.
 He created a manufacturing company in Geneva, grouping for the first time ever all the watchmaking facets of that time.
 This included the engineering of the watch all the way to the final hand-assembly and hand-polishing of each piece.
 In 1832, Jacques Bautte and Jean-Samuel Rossel succeeded Jean Bautte, becoming the head of the company.

 In 1852, the watchmaker Constant Girard founded Girard & Cie in La Chaux-de-Fonds, Switzerland.
 He then married Marie Perregaux in 1854, and the Girard-Perregaux Manufacture was founded in 1856.
 In 1906, Constant Girard-Gallet, who took over control of the Manufacture from his father, acquired the Bautte House and merged it with Girard-Perregaux & Cie.